Oil drops 1 percent as economic outlook weakens, U.S. supply surges

 With surging U.S. oil supply also unsettling markets, Brent crude futures fell 56 cents, 0.8 percent, to settle at $65.74 a barrel.
 The international benchmark gained 1 percent for the week.

 U.S. West Texas Intermediate (WTI) crude futures fell 59 cents, or 1 percent, to settle at $56.07 a barrel.
-WTI rose 0.5 percent for the week.
+WTI still ended 0.5 percent higher for the week, however.

 U.S. job growth almost stalled in February, with the economy creating only 20,000 jobs amid a contraction in payrolls in construction and several other sectors.
-The report dragged down U.S. stock markets , along with oil futures. [.N]
+The report dragged down U.S. stock markets, along with oil futures. [.N]

-Financial markets also took a hit after comments on Thursday from European Central Bank President Mario Draghi, saying the European economy was in “a period of continued weakness.”
+Financial markets also took a hit after comments on Thursday from European Central Bank President Mario Draghi that the European economy was in “a period of continued weakness.”

-“If we see equity markets continue to sink, it will eventually drag energy prices lower with it,” Brian LaRose, a technical analyst at United-ICAP.
+“If we see equity markets continue to sink, it will eventually drag energy prices lower with it,” said Brian LaRose, a technical analyst at United-ICAP.

 The European and U.S. economic weakness comes as growth in Asia is also slowing.

-China’s dollar-denominated February exports fell 21 percent from a year earlier, representing the biggest drop in three years and far worse than analysts had expected, while imports dropped 5.2 percent.
+China’s dollar-denominated February exports fell 21 percent from a year earlier, representing the biggest drop in three years, far worse than analysts had expected.
+Imports dropped 5.2 percent.

 “We’ve witnessed this week a rekindling of worries about demand growth,” said Gene McGillian, vice president of market research at Tradition Energy in Stamford, Connecticut.